Thorn & Feather

 Rustic meets luxury with this off grid eco-compound complete with two plunge pools, uninterrupted 360 views and private access to the beautiful Duiwenhoks River.
 The maximum capacity is 6 adults (2 sharing per cottage) and 3 children.

 3 – 4 hrs drive from Cape Town, mid-way to the Garden Route.
 Thorn & Feather is set on a ridge of coastal forest overlooking the Duiwenhoks river, 6 km upriver from San Sebastian Bay.
 The property consists of a cluster of white stone buildings interlinked by well-maintained walkways.
-There are two separate sleeping cabins (stone cottages): “Annabelle”: 1 x Queen bed + 1 x single; “Astrid”: 1 x queen + 2 x singles.
+There are three separate sleeping cabins (stone cottages): “Annabelle”: 1 x Queen bed + 1 x single; “Astrid”: 1 x queen + 2 x singles, “Sam”: 1x queen.

 The “Bathhouse” is a separate building where the guest can experience piping hot water (originating from two “donkeys” (Boilers)) flowing into a stone bath and shower.
 Each space is partially open to the bush with views of the river.
 There is a second bathroom located next to Cottage Astrid.